 A Fellow in the International Congress of Oral Implantologists, Dr. Furgurson offers “All on Four”, a procedure that provides the immediate replacement of missing teeth using as few as four dental implants.

 The dentures that we offer in our Chapel Hill dental office are highly aesthetic, often called cosmetic dentures.
-They look and feel just like natural teeth and are designed to fit securely and comfortably in your mouth.
+They look and feel just like natural teeth and will fit securely and comfortably in your mouth.

 There are several types of dentures that Chapel Hill dentist Dr. Furgurson offers.
 He will assess your condition, determine your goals and help you choose the type of denture that is right for you and your budget.